PaulskPt/M5Stack-NTP-Clock/README.md

 p) in dt_handler() added functionality to update only the most frequently changed data: the time.
 The date and day-of-the-week will only updated when necessary.
 The measures in o) and p) make the appearance of the display more 'quiet'.
 ```

+This is a 'work-in-progress'.
+ToDo: optimize the function tz_nato().